the Manuscript of an ETD

 must be single spaced.

-- Reference Lists - follow your style guide regarding composition and content of each reference.
+- Bibliography or Reference Lists - follow your style guide regarding composition and content of each reference.
 Single-space in between lines within each reference, double-space in between references (see sample in Templates).

 - All chapter, section, and